KilledByAPixel/newgrounds/README.md

 - Functions provided for medals and soreboards
 - Medal popup display rendering with icons
 - Escaped emojis can be used in medal names and descriptions.
+- Encryption is set up for AES-128 Base64 encryption.
-- Enncryption is currently not working.
+- Enncryption is currently not working!
 I could use some help with this.
 - [Uses AES-JS for encryption.](https://github.com/ricmoo/aes-js)

 # Example Usage